learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/PostgreSQL_psycopg2.md

 | 2 | soccer | 4 | Manchester City F.C. | 2 |
 | 2 | soccer | 5 | Paris Saint-Germain F.C. | 2 |

+By using `WHERE`, we were able to eliminate the rows where the `sport_id`'s didn't match.
+The output has one row per team, and each row contains the name of the sport associated with respective team.

 Although the query is now more targeted and relevant, the two `sport_id` columns are redundant.
 To get rid of the redundancy, one solution is to change the columns in the `SELECT` clause so that only one of the `sport_id` columns is retrieved:
 ```
 SELECT sports.sport_id, sport_name, team_id, team_name FROM sports, teams WHERE sports.sport_id = teams.sport_id;
 ```

+#### `NATURAL JOIN`
 Another option is to use `NATURAL JOIN` in the `FROM` clause:
 ```
 SELECT * FROM sports NATURAL JOIN teams;
 ```
 `NATURAL JOIN` automatically matches and combines the columns with the same name in the tables being joined.
-Since `sport_id` is an attribute in both `sports` and `teams`, the resulting set includes all unqiue columns from both tables and excludes duplicate columns.
+Since `sport_id` is an attribute in both `sports` and `teams`, the resulting set includes all unique columns from both tables and excludes duplicate columns.
 The output of these queries are:
 | sport_id | sport_name | team_id | team_name |
 | -------- | ---------- | ------- | --------- |
 | 1 | basketball | 1 | Toronto Raptors |